-State of South Carolina, That Section 20 of the Code of Civil Procedure be, and the same is hereby, amended, so as to read Courts in as follows: Sec.
-20. The Circuit Courts of the Third Judicial Third Circuit.
+Code of Procedure, § amended. ^{20,} State of South Carolina, That Section 20 of the Code of Civil

-Circuit of this State shall be held as follows:
+Courts in as follows: Sec.
+20. The Circuit Courts of the Third Judicial Circuit of this State shall be held as follows:

 Lee County.